SamVanRoy/Android_OCR_App/README.md

 3. Adding traineddata file

 The OCR technology uses a file for trying to recognize the text in your images.
 This is called a traineddata file.
 You can get such a traineddata file from the Github repository of tesseract.

 Our fork of the tesseract repository, rmtheis, uses tesseract version 3.* .

 You can get the traineddata files for this version from this link : https://github.com/tesseract-ocr/tessdata/tree/3.04.00.
 This is only for Tesseract version 3.* .
 If you want to experiment with the newer tesseract version ( 4.* ), you can get the traineddata files from this link : https://github.com/tesseract-ocr/tessdata.

 In my repository I used the traineddata files for English and Dutch.
 If you want to try out other languages, you can find the languages and their abbreviation from this link : https://github.com/tesseract-ocr/tesseract/wiki/Data-Files

 Once you’ve downloaded the traineddata file you want, you need to make an Android Resource directory named assets in your android project.
 In the newly created assets folder, you need to create a regular directory named “tessdata” where you can place your traineddata files.
 The folder structure needs to be right because Tesseract wil look in this specific folder structure for the traineddata files.
-Your project structure should look something like this:

 4. Get a test image

 For the tutorial we’ll use a test image from the internet to test the application.
 Grab an image with text from the internet, download and save this image as "test_image.png" and stick it in the res/drawable/ folder.

-* Note: If you'd like to allow the user to choose or take their own photo, take a look at my project.
+*Note: If you'd like to allow the user to choose or take their own photo, take a look at my project.

 5. Design the Activity